Chesebirk History, Family Crest & Coats of Arms

 Chesebirk is a name of ancient Anglo-Saxon origin and comes from a family once having lived in Cheshire, a county in the northeast of England on the border with Wales.
 It is from the name of the county that the family name is derived.
 The name meant "a dweller in a town in Cheshire."
 This is because the suffix -borough indicated residence in a town.

 Early Origins of the Chesebirk family

-Another 226 words (16 lines of text) covering the years 1594, 1667 and 1649 are included under the topic Early Chesebirk History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chesebirk research.
+Another 105 words (8 lines of text) covering the years 1594, 1667 and 1649 are included under the topic Early Chesebirk History in all our PDF Extended History products and printed products wherever possible.

 Chesebirk Spelling Variations